shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-on-viewability.md

 ---
-Title : Reporting on Viewability
+title: Microsoft Monetize - Reporting on viewability
-Description : This page defines viewability metrics that are available and best ms.date: 10/28/2023 practices for making optimal use of them.
+Description: Learn about viewability metrics that are available and best practices for making optimal use of them. ms.date: 10/28/2023
 ---

-# Reporting on Viewability
+# Microsoft Monetize - Reporting on viewability

 This page defines viewability metrics that are available and best practices for making optimal use of them.